A variety of supports to keep our students safe and healthy

 - Clubs, athletics, and our amazing fine arts programs also build relationships and community.

 School leaders work throughout the year evaluating security measures and planning for crises and emergencies.
 Student safety is our top priority.
 We work with local police, develop building-specific security procedures, and participate in emergency management training and activities.
 Each school has a threat assessment team to promote safety in the schools.
-Through a partnership with the Charlottesville Police Department, school resource officers work at Buford, Walker, and CHS.
+Through a partnership with the Charlottesville Police Department, school resource officers work at Buford, Walker, and CHS, plus an all-elementary officer who visits schools regularly.

 Our plans include: